-- For techs working in shops, remember that UV can still reach your windshield, even if the car is pulled into the shop.
-So, make sure the car is pulled far enough into the shop.
+- For techs working in shops, remember that UV can still reach your windshield, even if the car is inside the shop.
+So, make sure the car is far enough into the shop.

-- If you’re stuck in the middle of a lot and can’t find shade, make sure to roll the side windows down or open the doors to let built up heat escape from inside the car.
+- If you’re stuck in the middle of a lot and can’t find shade, make sure to roll the side windows down.
+Open the doors to let the heat escape from inside the car.

 - Cover the damaged area with a Delta Kits BD100 Bubble Dome or UV shield.
 If the UV shield you use is clear, be sure to shade the glass using a hood protector or a towel to help keep it cool.